 Where to start?

-Find the best tool for the job
+Finding the best tool for the job

 The basic idea is that we line up the nail in the clipper, push down and cut the nail in the right place.
 The problem is that cautious dog owners can struggle to get a clean cut in the right place.
-You may also need to file the edges afterwards.
+You may also need to file the edges afterward.

 Think about health and safety